spacetelescope/jwst/TESTING.md

 by a unit test, so when adding code you will often need to write a new test, or add to an existing test, to ensure adequate coverage.

 Most test modules use a shared `@pytest.fixture` to set up a common dataset (usually a very simple `datamodel` with some observational parameters and simplified data and / or DQ arrays) for tests in that file.
-Most individual tests set up a scenario to run a pipeline / step under certain conditions and test a specific functionality, culminating in a set of `assert`ions that must be true in order for the test to pass.
+Most individual tests set up a scenario to run a pipeline / step under certain conditions and test a specific functionality, culminating in a set of assertions (`assert`) that must be true in order for the test to pass.

-When you open a pull request (assuming you have set up your environment as described in `CONTRIBUTING.md`), GitHub will automatically start a workflow to run tests on your branch.
+When you open a pull request (assuming you have [set up your environment as described in `CONTRIBUTING.md`](./CONTRIBUTING.md#creating-a-development-environment)), GitHub will automatically start a workflow to run tests on your branch.
 These tests re-run every time you `git push`.

 ## Writing Unit Tests